sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupLinear.md

 ### Range

-Range struct used as a field in the lockup linear stream.
+Struct encapsulating the time range of a lockup linear stream.

 ```solidity
 struct Range {